nmbazima/Exam-DA-100-ADWM-Power-BI/README.md

 ### Roles in Data

 Today's applications and projects can be large and intricate, often involving the use of skills and knowledge from numerous individuals.
-Each person brings a unique talent and expertise, sharing in the effort of working together and coordinating tasks and responsibilities to see a project through from concept to production.

 ![DataRoles](/assets/roles-data-ss.png)

-In the recent past, roles such as business analysts and business intelligence developers were the standard for data processing and understanding.
-However, excessive expansion of the size and different types of data has caused these roles to evolve into more specialized sets of skills that modernize and streamline the processes of data engineering and analysis.
+Excessive expansion of the size and different types of data has caused these roles to evolve into more specialized sets of skills that modernize and streamline the processes of data engineering and analysis.

 ##### Business analyst
 A business analyst is closer to the business and is a specialist in interpreting the data that comes from the visualization.